 Welcome!
 I am a political theorist and Visiting Assistant Professor of Political Science at Vanderbilt University for 2017-2018, where I teach courses on democratic theory; feminist theory; and modern political thought.
-My research combines the history of political thought and political theory, with an emphasis on eighteenth-century political thought; emotions and politics; and feminist theory.
+I am also affiliated with Women's and Gender Studies at Vanderbilt.
+My research combines the history of political thought and political theory, with an emphasis on early modern and eighteenth-century political thought; emotions and politics; feminist theory; and politics and literature.

+In 2016-2017, I was the Carol G. Lederer Postdoctoral Fellow in Gender Studies at Brown University’s Pembroke Center, where I taught in the Gender and Sexuality Studies Program.
+I have previously been a visiting assistant professor with the Whitman College Department of Politics and a lecturer in the UCLA Department of Political Science.
 I received my PhD in from the UCLA Department of Political Science in 2014.
-I have previously been a visiting assistant professor with the Whitman College Department of Politics and a lecturer in the UCLA Department of Political Science.
-In 2016-2017, I was the Carol G. Lederer Postdoctoral Fellow in Gender Studies at Brown University’s Pembroke Center, where I taught in the Gender and Sexuality Studies Program.
 I regularly teach classes on the history of political thought, ancient through contemporary, and feminist theory.

 You can download my CV here.